icornelius/boethius2019/index.md

 ---
+title: "Boethius's *Consolation of Philosophy* and its Afterlife"
 layout: home
 author_profile: true
 ---

+This page is a course site for "Boethius's *Consolation of Philosophy* and its Afterlife", run at the Newberry Library in winter quarter of 2019.

 Written early in the sixth century by the Roman philosopher and statesman Boethius, the *Consolation of Philosophy* was among the most influential works of literature in medieval Europe, valued as an authoritative synthesis of ancient philosophy, a compendium of poetry and mythological lore, a first-person narrative of embattled virtue, and a model of dialectical method applied to intractable problems in ethics, metaphysics, and theology.